stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 on its shorter trips.
 Ordinarily I prefer the American coaches, since I hate to have people facing me; but for this once I was glad of the foreign carriage.
-At such a time of night I stood a good chance of having a whole compartment to myself, and in my tired, nervously hypersensitive state I welcomed the solitude&mdash;as well as the comfortably upholstered seat with soft arm-rests and head-cushion, running the whole width of the vehicle.
+At such a time of night I stood a good chance of having a whole compartment to myself, and in my tired, nervously hypersensitive state I welcomed the solitude--as well as the comfortably upholstered seat with soft arm-rests and head-cushion, running the whole width of the vehicle.
 I bought a first-class ticket, obtained my valise from the sidetracked private car, telegraphed both President McComb and Jackson of what had happened, and settled down in the station to wait for the night express as patiently